pranava1709/Garment_Measure/README.md

 After, the training part, we inferenced the model on Garment Images, accessed from an Industrial Outlet.
 Then we shifted to the development phase of the coordinate extraction pipeline of the each plotted Keypoint.

-Next, we optimized the detected keypoints, and then went on with the distance measurement between two opposite keypoints and inferenced the measured distance with physically measured distance.
+Next, we optimized the detected keypoints, and then went on with the distance measurement between two opposite keypoints.